 4. Is as less as possible.
 Less, but better – because it concentrates on the essential aspects, and the products are not burdened with non-essentials.

-5. Custom Service Title.
+5. Is unobtrusive.
 Products fulfilling a purpose are like tools.
 They are neither decorative objects nor works of art.
 Their design should, therefore, be both neutral and restrained, to leave room for the user’s self-expression.

 6. Is aesthetic.
 The aesthetic quality of a product is integral to its usefulness because products we use every day affect our person and our well-being.
 But only well-executed objects can be beautiful.